ByteTrix/Media-Player-Scrobbler-for-Simkl/docs/windows-guide.md

 2. **Right-click** the installer and select **"Run as administrator"** (recommended)
 3. Follow the setup wizard:
    - Accept the license agreement
-   - Choose your preferred installation location
+   - Choose your preferred installation location (optional)
    - Select components to install:
      - Desktop shortcut
      - Start menu shortcuts